-To serve the pubic better, the township has adopted the following policies related to damage caused by snow plowing and snow related issues.
+To serve the public better, the township has adopted the following policies related to damage caused by snow plowing and snow related issues.

 Clearing snow away from hydrants